 - Reversing assessment

-Our instructors have a wealth of experience in this area, they have all trained novice operators to the DSA test standard and they have all shunted vehicles around yards in the working environment.
+Our instructors have a wealth of experience in this area, they have all trained novice operators to the DVSA test standard and they have all shunted vehicles around yards in the working environment.
 This helps us bring realism to the training environment.

 For a novice wishing to become a shunter, the course would be 2 days

 For an experienced shunter the duration of the shunter course would be 1 day

 The Health and Safety at Work Act requires employers to control the working environment to ensure the safety of all those involved in the operation.
 Also to provide adequate training, instruction and supervision for employees.

 Controlling the movement of vehicles within a yard is vitally important.
 If you have decided that the reversing of vehicles within your yard should be controlled and monitored by banksmen it is critical that all parties are aware of their roles, responsibilities and personal safety.